 - The person leading the activity should read the name of one of the Sustainable Development Goals (SDGs).
 Everyone should run to the symbol they think goes with the goal, then the person leading the activity should reveal the answer.

 - The person leading the activity should keep reading the goals, and everyone should keep finding the symbols until they’ve matched them all.

 - Everyone should stand by the goal they’d prioritise if they were in charge of choosing one.
 People should take it in turns to explain why they chose their goal.

 - Everyone should gather in a circle, bringing the goals with them.

-- The person leading the activity should help everyone understand the Rohingya crisis.
+- The person leading the activity should help everyone understand the different crises affecting children.

-- Everyone should work together to decide which goals won’t directly help solve the Rohingya crisis.
+- Everyone should work together to decide which goals won’t directly help solve the crises affecting children.
 They should put these goals face down in a pile.

 - Everyone should chat about Save the Children’s work with refugees and displayed children.
 If they want to make any changes to the pile of less-relevant goals, they can.

 Prepare to debate